xaverric/uucloud-k8s-cli/readme.md

 check     Performs checks based on given parameters and configuration. print     Performs print based on given parameters and configuration.
-Result is printed into the defined bookkit page. update    Performs update of the node selectors based on the configuration right in the k8s cluster. version   Show tool version.
+Result is printed into the defined bookkit page. update    Performs update of the node selectors based on the configuration right in the k8s cluster. overview  Performs overview of multiple environments at once. version   Show tool version.
 ```